 No excuses, no ignoring, no blaming, no–none of that!

 Visualizing can help.
 Use imagery to see yourself as content and relaxed rather than dissatisfied and anxious.

 In conclusion, decide that your projects will make you proud, not perfect.
 Let them be good enough.
 Then you can change your name from Never Good Enough to “Perfectly Imperfect.”

 Here’s to your success,

 P.S.
-There is a 7 day Sanity Challenge (takes about 10 minutes a day) starting on February 22 that will give you some more specific ways to break free from the stress of the procrastination, perfection, paralysis cycle.
+Join our 7-day Sanity Challenge (which takes about 10 minutes a day).
+It’s fun and will give you some more ways to break free from the stress of the” procrastination-perfection- paralysis” cycle.

 You will be free to be the best you possible.
-Ahhhhh, to be free to be you without qualifiers sounds so good.
+Ahhhhh, to be free to be you and me without qualifiers sounds so good.